martinaalvera/Documentation/qs_galaxy_cluster.rst

 ..
 Note::

-   To login into the portal see section: :doc:`feat_authentication`.
+   To login into the portal see section: :doc:`feat_auth`.

 Instantiate Galaxy
 ------------------